P2PVPS/server-deployment2/README.md

 * Initialize and configure the OpenBazaar store by running `./init-open-bazaar`.

 * You'll also need to clone and install the [Listing Manager](https://github.com/P2PVPS/listing-manager), which lives in its own repository.
+Go there now and follow the installation instructions.

 * Enter the `server-deployment/sshd-container` directory and build that image with `./buildImage`.